Government of Ireland Postgraduate Scholarship Programme

 How to apply

-Potential applicants should read the 2020 Terms and Conditions carefully to ascertain whether or not they are eligible to apply.
+Potential applicants should read the 2021 Government of Ireland Terms and Conditions carefully to ascertain whether or not they are eligible to apply.
 Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
 All participants must create and submit their forms via the online system.

 Please note that the timings provided here are indicative and may be subject to change.